nzakas/understandinges6/manuscript/08-Symbols.md

 console.log(person[lastName]);      // "Zakas"
 ```

-With computer property names in object literals, symbols are very easy to work with.
+With computed property names in object literals, symbols are very easy to work with.

 ## Sharing Symbols